RaymundoNeto/Eye-tracker/README.md

 # Eye-tracker

-I'll keep all functions I've used from someone or created to analyze eye-tracker data in cognitive neuroscience experiments.
+These functions are used to analyze eye-tracker data.
+Some of these functions were created by me and others (a lot of them) were created by someone else.

+I'll try also to keep a brief and updated description of what each function does.